begeh/spacestagram/README.md

 # Spacestagram

 Uses the NASA Image API to retrieve the Astronomy Picture of The Day and display the image and its corresponding info.
 User is also able to like each image.
+Deployed with Netlify at https://spacestagram-be.netlify.app/.

 ## Dependencies
 - NASA Image API